How To Treat Erectile Dysfunction After Covid-19

 6. Surgery

-In severe cases where other treatment options have been ineffective, surgery may be considered.
-The most common surgical procedure for ED is penile implants.
-This involves surgically placing inflatable or semi-rigid rods into the penis to allow for an erection to occur.
+Surgery can be used in extreme cases when no other form of treatment has succeeded.
+The most prevalent surgical treatment for ED is penile implants.
+It is done surgically by inserting inflatable or semi-rigid rods into the penis to induce an erection.

 Conclusion